Stranger to stranger

 Lyrics © John Foxx.

-Thoughts on the text © Martin Smith and translated from birdsong.
+Notes on the text © Martin Smith and translated from birdsong.

 Link to the post by all means, but please don’t reproduce the content without permission.